+- a) It is the intent of this Plan that between 10% and 12% of the Gross Land Area (Gross Land Area is Total Land Area, less Centro Square, less the Highway 7 and Weston Road rights-of-way and less the lands associated with Highway 400 and highway 407) be dedicated/secured for the various components of the Park System within WESTON 7. - b) All components of the Park System within WESTON 7 will be secured in accordance with the City's Parkland Dedication By-law, and in conformity with all the relevant policies of the VOP and this Plan, and shall be designed consistent with the Vaughan City-Wide Urban Design Guidelines and any other relevant and Council adopted Manuals, Master Plans, Guidelines and Strategies.

+W7 Urban Squares
-- a) The City shall develop a minimum of 10.0 hectares of parkland in WESTON 7 through the acquisition and development of parks symbolically identified on Schedule 3, generally in accordance with Table 2.
-This parkland shall serve as the core of the parks system and shall not be substituted by other forms of open space. - b) All components of the Park System within WESTON 7 will be secured in accordance with the City's Parkland Dedication By-law, and in conformity with all the relevant policies of the VOP and this Plan, and shall be designed consistent with the Vaughan City-Wide Urban Design Guidelines and any other relevant and Council adopted Manuals, Master Plans, Guidelines and Strategies. - c) Urban Parks shall meet the following requirements: - i.
-Provide a minimum contiguous area of 0.75 hectares; - ii.
-Maintain public street frontage along 50% of the park perimeter, distributed across a minimum of two public streets; and - iii.
-Include facilities to support both active and passive recreation as determined through the park design process. - d) Public Squares shall meet the following requirements: - i.
-Provide a contiguous area between 0.2 and 0.75 hectares; - ii.
-Maintain public street frontage along 50% of the park perimeter, distributed across a minimum of two public streets; and - iii.
-Include facilities to support both active and passive recreation as determined through the park design process. - e) No Amendment to this Plan will be required to make changes to the number, size, configuration and/or location of the parks identified in on Schedule 1.
-However, the number, size, configuration and location of the identified parks shall be confirmed through the required Block Plan process on a Quadrant by Quadrant basis, generally consistent with Table

-2, subject to the City being satisfied that the Park System and overall Pedestrian Realm Network is being achieved.
+- c) W7 Urban Squares are expected to contribute between 8% and 10% of the Gross Land Area within WESTON 7.
+They are the largest component of the Park System within WESTON 7, and are to be distributed within each of the four Quadrants.
+Preferred locations for Urban Squares are identified symbolically on Schedule 1, generally in accordance with Table 3. - d) No Amendment to this Plan will be required to make changes to the number, size, configuration and/or location of the W7 Urban Squares identified in on Schedule 1.
+However, the number, size, configuration and location of the identified W7 Urban Squares shall be confirmed through the required Block Plan process on a Quadrant by Quadrant basis, generally consistent with Table 3, subject to the City being satisfied that the Park System and overall Pedestrian Realm Network is being achieved.

-Table 2: Park Distribution by Quadrant (all numbers are approximate)
+Table 3: Urban Squares - Distribution by Quadrant (all numbers are approximate)

-Gross Land Minimum Land for Number of

-Area (ha) Parks Parks

-North-West Quadrant 25.76 ha 3.0 ha 3

-North-East Quadrant 15.52 ha 2.0 ha 3

-South-West Quadrant 11.59 ha 1.0 ha 2

-South-East Quadrant 31.67 ha 4.0 ha 3

-TOTALS 84.54 10.0 ha 11 Parks
+Gross Land Area (ha) Land for W7 Urban Squares % of Gross Land Area Number of Urban Squares North-West Quadrant 25.76 ha 2.06 ha 8% 3 Urban Squares North-East Quadrant 15.52 ha 1.71 ha 11% 3 Urban Squares South-West Quadrant 11.59 ha 1.27 ha 11% 2 Urban Squares South-East Quadrant 31.67 ha 2.53 ha 8% 3 Urban Squares TOTALS 84.54 7.57 ha 8.95% 11 Urban Squares